jeremiahtenbrink/Spinrt-Challenge-ReactWars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [X] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JS User Interface library, created by Facebook, that allows you to build powerful applications.
+Essentially, it's a tool that allows you to build components that manage their own state which creates complex UIs.
+(Also lets you pass data through app while keeping state out of the DOM.)

-- [ ] What does it mean to _think_ in react?
+- [X] What does it mean to _think_ in react?

+Thinking in react is a multistep process.
+First, one must break the user interface into a hierarchy of components.
+(Draw boxes around components - you know something should be a component if it has one responsibility.)
+Second, you build a static version in react (meaning no interactivity (or state).)
+Third, figure out the minimal representation of the state an app needs.
+Key questions: Is it passed in from parent through props (probably not state).
+Is it unchanged over time (probably not state).
+Can you compute based on other state or props (probably not state).
+Next, you figure out where state should be (React is a one-way flow of hierarchy, so you look at components that render things based on a state and find a common owner).
+Lastly, add inverse data flow (components update state).

-- [ ] Describe state.
+- [X] Describe state.

+State is an object, initialized and managed by/within component, that represents parts of the app that can change.
+State can be initialized by props.

-- [ ] Describe props.
+- [X] Describe props.

+Props are objects, passed to components, that are part of a component's configuration.
+They are unchangeable and should not be modified inside components.
+Essentially, props help write reusable code.

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [X] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!)
+- [X] Clone your OWN version of Repo (Not Lambda's by mistake!)
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [X] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ ] Change directories into `./starwars` (`cd starwars`) and run `yarn install` to retrieve all needed dependencies.
 - [ ] Once you have installed the _node_modules_, run `yarn start or` to get your server up and running.
 - [ ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
 Maybe it's not _that_ pretty... _yet_, your goal is to ensure this project becomes a thing of beauty.